 A heat pump is essentially an air conditioner that can both heat and cool a house.
-A simple explanation of how this works is that a heat pump can extract heat found in the air (or ground) outside your house and transfer that heat into your house instead.
+A simple explanation of how this works is that a heat pump can extract heat found in the air outside your home and transfer that heat into your house instead.
+(A “ground source” or geothermal heat pump is even more efficient, and can transfer heat from a loop installed underground).
 Under the right conditions it can do this substantially more cheaply than a gas or oil furnace.
 For more information on how a heat pump accomplishes this bit of wizardry, please see our article on how heat pumps work.

 Since a heat pump can both heat and cool a house, wouldn’t you always rather buy a heat pump than a central air conditioner?
 And wouldn’t you rather have a single piece of equipment to purchase, install and maintain than both a central air conditioner and a furnace?
 In some cases the answer may be this simple, but there are several factors to first consider that may affect your choice.

 The seasonal weather in your region is probably the most important factor in this decision.
 If the temperature rarely dips below 40 degrees Fahrenheit, you can probably heat your home more affordably with a heat pump than a furnace.
 However, if the temperature is often colder, you should consider having a backup heat source.
 Many people choose a gas or oil furnace to serve this purpose — both for reasons of cost and because a furnace can more easily maintain warm temperatures when the difference between the temperature outside and inside increases.